The coronavirus pandemic has led to an economic downturn. This has different consequences for women and men in the labour market.

 In the EU-27, workers in the accommodation and food service sector, and those working in other services, such as entertainment and domestic work were most at risk of temporary layoffs or reduced hours.
 In the second quarter of 2020, the biggest loss of jobs in absolute numbers were in food service activities, retail trade, and accommodation.
 In food service activities in the EU-27, almost 1.3 million people lost their jobs, of which more than 700,000 were women.

-Another group of people who are highly vulnerable are domestic workers, the majority of whom are women migrants.
-In many EU Member States, migrant domestic workers are employed as undeclared workers in the informal economy.
+Another group of people who are highly vulnerable to economic shocks are domestic workers.
+In the EU, the majority are women (95 %), mainly working part-time (69 %), with relatively low skills (56 %) and often from a migrant background (55 %) .
+They are often employed as undeclared workers in the informal economy.
 They are also highly dependent on the employer and may have no or little knowledge of their rights and how to seek support.

 What policymakers need to know

 - Fiscal measures adopted in the wake of the 2008 financial crisis had a disproportionately negative impact on women.
 This should be avoided in Covid-19 recovery measures.